YuzukiTsuru/World.JS/README.md

 ##### Run build script

-Before run it, make sure `vaiueo2d.wav` is existence in the build folder or change the `CMakeLists.txt` and delete the `preload-file`, this file is only for test.
+Before run it, make sure `vaiueo2d.wav` is existence in the build folder. **OR** change the `CMakeLists.txt` and delete the `preload-file`, this file is only for test.

 And make with vscode.